emqx/emqx-docs/en_US/changes/auth-4.4-to-5.1-compatibility.md

 }
 ```

-In 5.5, the documents should contain individual rules with permission, action, topics fields.
-Note that topics should be an array of topics.
+In EMQX 5.5, the documents should contain individual rules with `permission`, `action`, `topics` fields.
+Note that `topics` should be an array of topics.

 #### Example

-4.4
+EMQX 4.4

 ```
 auth.mongo.type = single